 - System testing: Here, the software is merged with the hardware to assure that both will work as a system.
 This type of testing consists of verifying the external software interfaces, reassuring that the system requirements are met, and assuring that the system, as a whole, is operational.

 - Acceptance testing: This is the concluding testing, and it includes the final review of all the requirements indicated for the system and assuring that both hardware and software address them.

 The purpose of this testing is to verify that all the functional requirements have been met.
-It is a termed success-oriented testing because it is expected the tests to produce successful results.
+It is termed success-oriented testing because it is expected for the tests to produce successful results.
 This type of testing consists of the exercising of the operational modes and the events that allow a transition between the various software operational states.
 You should perform functional testing to verify that:

 - Proper mode transitions are executed and appropriate outputs are produced given the correct inputs;